Showing posts with label Genealogy Research. Show all posts

 • A child associated with a mother and father may became an orphan

-• A child may have guardian or adopted
+• A child may have a guardian or adopted

-I am now looking for the all children and determine if this information can be ever be found.
+I am now looking for the all children and determining if this information can ever be found.

 ------The Tree Gardener